 Depending on what your benefits program allows you to do, you might choose to word your employees’ unemployment in a specific way.
 You want to carefully consider what you call it because this might impact any employees you let go, what benefits they can claim, and how long they can claim them.

 One option you might choose to consider is a work share program.
 A work share program allows employers to employ workers at a reduced time while unemployment insurance will cover the rest of the time the employee is not working.
+It is a great unemployment support program.
 Your employees can get the full amount they’d get as an employee, but you’d set up a plan with the Department Of Labor to help provide some of that income to your employees.

 If your employees want to be eligible for a work share program, often they’ll need to have contributed to the unemployment insurance system in some way.
 If you can cover some of the hours that your employees work in a week, this is an excellent option for you to utilize your employees as much as possible.